 This job includes hazards or safety-critical activities.
 If you are offered the post, you will be asked to complete a health questionnaire which will be assessed by our Occupational Health Service, and the offer of employment will be subject a successful outcome of this assessment.

 The hazards or safety-critical duties involved are as follows:

-- Night working (11pm-6am)

-- Lone Working

-- Work in hot or cold environments

-- Regular manual handling

-- Work with allergens, E.g. laboratory animals, pollen, dust, fish or insects etc.

-- Work with any substance which has any of the following pictograms on their MSDS:
+- Work with allergens, Eg laboratory animals, pollen, dust, fish or insects etc. - Work with any substance which has any of the following pictograms on their MSDS: